-[Odysseus embracing his father Laertes after returning home to Ithaka] |
+| [Odysseus embracing his father Laertes after returning home to Ithaka] |

 πόθεν ἡ τῶν ᾽Ιθακησίων πόλις ᾽Αλαλκομεναὶ προσηγορεύθη; διὰ τὸ τὴν ᾽Αντίκλειαν ὑπὸ Σισύφου βιασθεῖσαν ἐν τῆι παρθενίαι τὸν ᾽Οδυσσέα συλλαβεῖν· ὑπὸ πλειόνων δ᾽ ἐστὶν εἰρημένον. ῎Ιστρος δὲ ὁ ᾽Αλεξανδρεὺς ἐν ῾Υπομνήμασι προσιστόρηκεν, ὅτι τῶι Λαέρτηι δοθεῖσα πρὸς γάμον καὶ ἀναγομένη περὶ τὸ ᾽Αλαλκομένειον ἐν τῆι Βοιωτίαι τὸν ᾽Οδυσσέα τέκοι· καὶ διὰ τοῦτο ἐκεῖνος ὥσπερ μητροπόλεως ἀναφέρων τοὐνομα τὴν ἐν ᾽Ιθάκηι πόλιν οὕτω φησὶ προσαγορεύεσθαι.

-Therefore, the city on Ithaka was called Alalcomenae in honour of a city with the same name in Boeotia.
+Thus, the city on Ithaka was called Alalcomenae in honour of a city with the same name in Boeotia.

-The problem, of course, is that Plutarch lived more than a 1,000 years after the events that were described in the works of Homer.
+The problem, of course, is that Plutarch (supposedly) lived more than a 1,000 years after the events that were described in the works of Homer.
 During that long period of time, memories will become legends.
 Legends fade to myth.
 Myths get embellished with spurious material to muddle history.

 Can we walk back in history and find a more ancient source that mentions the name of Odysseus city?
 The sad answer is: Unfortunately no.